amar-r/SSHThings/posts/homelab-journey.md

-// Simplified blog system that works reliably export const posts = [
-  {
-    slug: 'homelab-journey',
+---
-    title: 'My Homelab Journey: From Baby Cam to 30+ Containers',
+title: "My Homelab Journey: From Baby Cam to 30+ Containers"
-    date: '2025-01-18',
+date: "2025-01-18"
-    excerpt: 'What started with basic COVID-era family needs grew into a comprehensive homelab with monitoring, automation, and infrastructure that just works.
-Here\'s how I accidentally learned DevOps along the way.',
+excerpt: "What started with basic COVID-era family needs grew into a comprehensive homelab with monitoring, automation, and infrastructure that just works.
+Here's how I accidentally learned DevOps along the way."
+tags: ["homelab", "self-hosting", "monitoring", "automation", "family-tech", "infrastructure"]
+readTime: 7
+---

-    content: `# My Homelab Journey: From Baby Cam to 30+ Containers
+# My Homelab Journey: From Baby Cam to 30+ Containers

 ## Introduction